yyan115/GAM300/README.md

 ## Set up Development Environment

 Visual Studio Code IS SLOW TO UPDATE, MAY BREAK, AND IS NOT RECOMMENDED.
 Please use Visual Studio instead.
-However, Visual Studio Code might still have to be installed, for Android Studio to correctly pick up the cmake configuration.
-So please install Visual Studio Code as well.

 Everyone should set up Android Studio to make sure their code works on Android.